 The First Nations:

-The first people who are known to have lived in and around the Black Hills, an “island of trees in a sea of grass” were the Numu, the Comanche, better known for their later homeland in New Mexico, Texas and Oklahoma (where the tribe is today).
+The first people who are known to have lived in and around the Black Hills, an “island of trees in a sea of grass” were the Numu (nʉmʉnʉʉ, meaning “the human beings” or “the people”), the Comanche, better known for their later homeland in New Mexico, Texas and Oklahoma (where the tribe is today).
+The Comanche (so called by the Spanish starting in 1706 from the Ute name for the people: kɨmantsi (enemy or “people who always are fighting”).
+There were and are other claims as to people who lived in the Black Hills before them.

-The Lakota crossed the Missouri starting in about 1760-65 (when disease wiped out enough of the population of the Arikara and other tribes’ towns which controlled the fords over the Missouri).
-In 1765, a man named Standing Bull led a war party which found that the stories about the Black Mountains (Paha Sapa) were true, and is credited with “discovering” the Black Hills.”
+The Lakota crossed the Missouri starting in about 1760-65 (when disease wiped out enough of the population of the Arikara, Mandan, and other tribes’ towns which controlled the fords over the Missouri).
+In 1765, a man named Standing Bull or Standing Bear led a war party which found that the stories about the Black Mountains (Paha Sapa) were true, and is credited with “discovering” the Black Hills.”
 (Actually, the French (a military expedition led by the Verendrye brothers) discovered the Black Hills first, in 1743 – 22 years before the Lakota.)

-By about 1750, the Cheyenne drove the Kiowa out of the Black Hills and West River South Dakota.
-Then, a decade and a half later, the Lakota launched a war of aggression against the Cheyenne themselves, ending with two major victories in 1775 and 1776, pushing the Cheyenne west into Wyoming (the Powder River Basin) and south into Colorado (Eastern Plains), and took over the Black Hills.
+By about 1750, the Cheyenne had driven the Kiowa out of the Black Hills and West River South Dakota.
+Then, a decade and a half later, the Lakota launched a war of aggression against the Cheyenne themselves, ending with two major victories in 1775 and 1776.
+This pushed the Cheyenne west into Wyoming (the Powder River Basin) and south into Colorado (Eastern Plains), and took over the Black Hills.
+(It may be at this time that the Cheyenne split into Northern and Southern bands although others date the break to 1850.)
 A later treaty between the Oglala and Sicangu (Brule) bands of the Lakota (ultimately accepted by all seven of the bands) and the Cheyenne allowed the Cheyenne to harvest trees in the Black Hills and periodically go to sacred places like Bear Butte, Devils Tower, and Inyan Kara.
-Still later the two nations became allies (especially after 1850 as the US expanded its presence in the area).
-(Most people do not know that many of the residents (and enrolled members) in the western part of the Rosebud (Sicangu) and eastern parts of Oglala (Pine Ridge) reservations are actually Cheyenne.)
+The alliance between the Lakota and Cheyenne may also date from this treaty, or it may have been still later the two nations became allies (especially after 1850 as the US expanded its presence in the area).
+(Most people do not know that many of the residents (and enrolled members) in the western part of the Rosebud (Sicangu) and eastern parts of Oglala (Pine Ridge) reservations are actually Cheyenne by ancestry and culture.)

 The 1851 and 1868 treaties between the US and most of the AmerInd nations in Dakota, western Nebraska, and Wyoming, recognized the Lakota as owners of the Hills, and made them part of the Great Sioux Reservation.
-So the US in effect ratified the conquest of the Hills and its theft by the Lakota from the Cheyenne.
+So the US in effect ratified the conquest of the Hills and its theft by the Lakota from the Cheyenne, albeit three-quarters of a century later.

 That was the situation in 1874 when Custer led the 7th Cavalry in the exploration of the Black Hills.